Hakuraku District

 "Who's dying?" asked Kimiyo.

-"It's senkyoshi-go," explained Thackeray."You see, we're missionaries only two years or so.
-When our time is up and we have to go home, we say we die."
+“It’s missionary lingo,” explained Thackeray.
+“You see, we’re missionaries for only two years.
+When our time is up and we have to go home, we say we die.”

 "It's also known as getting trunky."